Bandwidth/service-maker/doc/STORIES.md

 ```
 400 Bad Request
   {
-    "message" : "The specified AMI has not been configured."
+    "message" : "The specified AMI does not exist."
   }
 ```